padrinobook/padrinobook/chapters/user_profile.md

   end

   describe "#sign_out" do
-    xit "clears the current_user from the session" do end
+    xit "clears the current_user from the session" end

   describe "#signed_in?" do